 - Federal loan repayment: Student loans have a grace period of six months beginning on the date that the borrower drops below at least half-time enrollment.
 If your leave of absence extends beyond six months (i.e. winter semester and spring term), you will begin your loan repayment timeline.

-- Reapplication for admission: If you fail to enroll in classes before the add/drop deadline of the consecutive major semester, you will have to reapply for admission as a former student.
+- Reapplication for admission: If you fail to enroll in classes before the add/drop deadline of the consecutive major semester, you will have to reapply for admission as a former student by the appropriate deadlines.
 Readmission is NOT guaranteed.
 NOTE: If you attend another school during your leave of absence, remember to send an updated transcript to BYU so your credits can be applied to your BYU record.
 If you do not attend another school, your academic status will remain the same as it was when you took your leave of absence.

 A leave of absence may be taken directly prior to a missionary deferment (consecutive semesters).
 Following your mission, you must enroll at BYU within a given time period, as noted in the Missionary Deferment policies.